GluuFederation/docs-ce-prod/3.1.4/source/admin-guide/openid-connect.md

 !!!
 Note
     At this time, Token Binding is **only** supported in Ubuntu 18.

 This specification enables OpenID Connect implementations to apply Token Binding to the OpenID Connect ID Token.
 This cryptographically binds the ID Token to the TLS connections between the User Agent and Relying Party (RP) over which the authentication occurred.
-This use of Token Binding protects the authentication flow from man-in-the-middle (MITM) and token export and replay attacks.
+Token Binding protects the authentication flow from man-in-the-middle (MITM) and token export and replay attacks.

-A new client property called `id_token_token_binding_cnf` is now available via Dynamic Registration or in the oxTrust OpenID Connect client form (`ID Token Binding Confirmation Method`), which is a string value specifying the JWT confirmation method member name (e.g. `tbh`, as shorthand from token binding hash) that the Relying Party expects when receiving ID Tokens with Token Binding.
+A new client property called `id_token_token_binding_cnf` is now available via Dynamic Client Registration or in the oxTrust OpenID Connect client form (`ID Token Binding Confirmation Method`).
+It is a string value specifying the JWT confirmation method member name (e.g. `tbh`, as shorthand from token binding hash) that the Relying Party expects when receiving ID Tokens with Token Binding.

 The presence of this parameter indicates that the client supports Token Binding (ID Token contains JWT confirmation method).
 If omitted, the client will not support Token Binding.

 ![token_binding_overview](../img/openid/token_binding_overview.png)

-Workflow:
+#### Workflow

 1. The User Agent send a request to the RP over TLS (with `Sec-Token-Binding` header)
 1. The RP sends a redirect response to the OP for authentication (with `Include-Referred-Token-Binding-ID` header)